markokr/sysca/README.rst

 **--outform PEM|DER**
     Output file format.
 PEM is textual format, DER is binary.
 Default: PEM.

-**--days NUM**
-    Lifetime for certificate in days.

 **--request CSR_FILE**
     Certificate request file generated by **request** command.

+**--ca-info CRT_FILE**
+    CRT file generated by **request** command.
+Issuer CA info will be loaded from it.

 **--ca-key KEY_FILE**
     CA private key file.
 Can be PGP-encrypted.
     Can be password-protected.

-**--ca-info CRT_FILE**
-    CRT file generated by **request** command.
-Issuer CA info will be loaded from it.

 **--password-file FN**
     Password file for CA private key.
 Can be PGP-encrypted.

+**--not-valid-before DATE**
+    Start of validity period, default: (now - 1h)

+**--not-valid-after DATE**
+    End of validity period, default: (now + days)

+**--days DAYS**
+    Lifetime for certificate in days.

+**--serial-number SN**
+    Use SN instead automatically generated serial number.

 **--reset**
     Do not use any info fields from CSR, reload all info from command line.
-    Without it, command line arguments override corresponding fields from CSR.
+    Without it, CSR fields are used and command line arguments can override corresponding fields in CSR.

+**--rsa-pss**
+    Use RSA-PSS padding when signing with RSA key.
+Note that this setting will be inherited - certificate will be signed with RSA-PSS if either this flag is given, CA certificate uses RSA-PSS or CSR uses RSA-PSS.

+Certificate fields are the same as in ``request`` command.

 selfsign
 ~~~~~~~~